Innovative tea bowl by Masahiko Ichino

 Height: 8.5cm Width: 14.0cm x 12.5cm

-Masahiko Ichino's work, "Shiratanba-no-Hachi", is a tea bowl with a simple yet profound beauty, featuring a white base with black dots as accents.
-When held in the hand, this piece feels strangely familiar, giving the user a sense of comfort and security.
-Not only that, it is also visually beautiful, and is a concentrated expression of Ichino's technique and sensibility in his pursuit of advanced beauty in the world of tea pottery in particular.
-Ichino's work displays the utmost in form within the traditional framework of tea pottery, challenging the limits while adhering to the constraints of the tea ceremony, and this attitude is strongly reflected in this tea bowl.
+Masahiko Ichino's "White Tanba" tea bowl is simple yet profoundly beautiful, featuring a white base accented with black speckled patterns.
+Holding this piece, it feels strangely familiar, providing the user with a sense of comfort and security.
+Not only that, it is also visually beautiful, concentrating Ichino's technique and sensibility in pursuit of sophisticated aesthetic beauty, particularly in the world of tea ceramics.
+Ichino's works push the boundaries of form within the traditional framework of tea ceramics, adhering to the constraints of the tea ceremony while also challenging its limits, and this attitude is strongly reflected in this tea bowl.

-While Ichino respects the traditional values that are necessary to be appreciated in the world of tea ceremony pottery, he does not stop there and pursues new aesthetic beauty.
-The simple design of "Shiratanba-no-hi" is imbued with a beauty that has been calculated in great detail, taking into consideration the feel when held in the hand and the ease of use during the tea ceremony.
-This piece does not just fulfill its role as a vessel for drinking tea, but also exudes a special presence for the person who uses it.
+While Ichino respects the traditional values required for recognition in the world of tea ceremony ceramics, he does not stop there and instead pursues new aesthetic forms.
+The simple design of the "Shiratanba" is imbued with a meticulously calculated beauty that takes into consideration the feel when held in the hand and ease of use during the tea ceremony.
+This piece not only serves its purpose as a vessel for drinking tea, but also emanates a special presence for the user.

-The transition of Ichino Masahiko's pottery making : Ichino began making pottery in earnest in the late 1980s.
-Initially, in order to create works that clearly reflected his own intentions, he thoroughly controlled the characteristics of the clay and even worked tirelessly into creating the expression.
-Later, Ichino's interest shifted from form to pattern, and he began to explore the relationship between pattern and form in the entire work.
-This change shows the evolution of his work, and points the way to a more free expression, not limited to the framework of tea pottery.
+The evolution of Ichino Masahiko's pottery making : His pottery making career began in earnest in the late 1980s.
+Initially, in order to create works that clearly reflected his own intentions, he thoroughly controlled the characteristics of the clay and meticulously crafted even the expression of the work.
+Ichino's interest then shifted from form to pattern, and he began to explore the relationship between pattern and form in the entire work.
+This change indicates the evolution of his work, and points to a path towards more free expression, not being bound by the framework of tea ceremony pottery.

-His first work, Kai (Opening), won him the Grand Prize and the Chichibunomiya Cup at the 1995 Japan Ceramic Art Exhibition.
-This work is a fusion of his tireless pursuit of sculptural beauty and an expression that makes the most of the natural properties of clay.
+His first work, "Kai" (Opening), won him the Grand Prize and the Chichibunomiya Cup at the 1995 Japan Ceramic Art Exhibition.
+This work combines his tireless pursuit of sculptural beauty with an expression that makes the most of the natural properties of clay.
 With this award, Ichino's name became widely known, but his evolution has continued ever since.
-He is always challenging himself in new fields and striving to create works that go beyond existing boundaries.
+He is constantly challenging himself in new areas and striving to create works that go beyond existing boundaries.

-The Tradition of Tanba-yaki and Family Influence Ichino grew up watching his father, the first Ichino Shinsui, a master Tanba-yaki craftsman.
-While inheriting the traditions of Tanba-yaki, Ichino himself studied pottery at university, and after graduating, he studied under Imai Masayuki.
+Tamba ware tradition and family influence: Ichino grew up watching his father, Ichino Shinsui I, a master Tamba ware craftsman.
+While carrying on the tradition of Tamba ware, he himself studied ceramics at university, and after graduating, he studied under Imai Masayuki.
 There, he learned the teaching that "there is no such thing as a bad clay."
-This is the philosophy that if you understand the characteristics of the clay and can make the most of it, you can create a wonderful piece of work with any kind of clay.
-During his approximately five years of training under Imai Masayuki, Ichino was involved in every detail of the work, from making the clay to firing the kiln, and learned firing methods that matched the characteristics of the clay.
+This is the philosophy that if you understand the characteristics of the clay and make the most of them, you can create wonderful works using any clay.
+During his approximately five years of training under Imai Masayuki, Ichino was involved in every detail of the work, from clay preparation to firing in the kiln, and learned firing methods suited to the characteristics of the clay.

-Returning to his hometown in 1986, Ichino learned wheel-throwing and kiln-firing techniques from his father, and in 1988 went independent and founded Taiga Kiln (later renamed Taiga Kobo).
-It was around this time that he began submitting his works to public ceramic exhibitions nationwide, gradually gaining recognition.
-Eventually, he won the grand prize at the Japan Ceramic Art Exhibition, and his name spread both domestically and internationally, and Ichino's works became widely known.
+Returning to his hometown in 1986, Ichino learned the techniques of potter's wheel and kiln firing under his father, and in 1988 went independent and founded Taiga Kiln (later renamed Taiga Studio).
+Around this time, he began submitting his work to nationwide public ceramic exhibitions, gradually gaining recognition.
+Eventually, he won the Grand Prize at the Japan Ceramic Art Exhibition, which spread his name both domestically and internationally, and Ichino's work became widely known.

-The aesthetics embodied in "Shiratanba-no-Mori" At the heart of the aesthetics of this work is the philosophy of drawing out the natural power of the clay and controlling it with human technique and sensibility.
-In particular, the simple contrast of black and white stands out in "Shiratanba-no-Mori," making a strong impression on the viewer.
-In shaping the pieces on the potter's wheel, Ichino respects the shape that the clay naturally tries to take, while also making full use of his own unique techniques to guide it towards the form he desires.
-This delicate balance is beautifully expressed in "Shiratanba-no-Mori," and its unique form gives the impression of a beauty that goes beyond the boundaries of traditional tea pottery.
+The aesthetics embodied in "White Tanba Ware" At the heart of the work's aesthetic is the philosophy of drawing out the natural power of clay and controlling it with human skill and sensibility.
+In particular, the simple contrast of black and white stands out in "White Tanba Ware," making a strong impression on the viewer.
+In shaping the pieces on the potter's wheel, Ichino respects the shape that the clay naturally takes, while also utilizing his own unique techniques to guide it towards the form he desires.
+This delicate balance is beautifully expressed in "White Tanba Ware," and its unique form evokes a beauty that transcends the boundaries of traditional tea pottery.

-Looking to the future of tea ceremony ceramics , Ichino Masahiko is an artist who is always challenging himself to create new expressions while preserving tradition.
+Looking to the future of tea ceremony ceramics , Ichino Masahiko is an artist who is always challenging himself to find new forms of expression while preserving tradition.
 His masterpieces go beyond practical use in the world of tea ceremony and offer new perspectives on contemporary ceramics.
-"Shiratanba-no-Ichi" is one such example, and as a work that looks to the future of tea ceremony ceramics, it deeply impresses users and viewers alike.
+"Hakutanba-no-Kai" is one such example, and as a work that looks to the future of tea ceremony ceramics, it leaves a deep impression on users and viewers alike.

-Ichino's works are a fusion of tradition and innovation, and the power of technology and nature, and their beauty will continue to be loved through the ages.
-His challenges and explorations in the world of tea ceremony pottery will continue, and he will surely continue to break new ground.
-"Shiratanba-no-Hiroshima" is a piece that encapsulates Ichino Masahiko's creativity, and can be said to be a symbolic masterpiece that has expanded the boundaries of tea ceremony pottery.
+Ichino's works are a fusion of tradition and innovation, and the power of technology and nature, and their beauty will continue to be cherished throughout the ages.
+His challenges and explorations in the world of tea ceremony ceramics will continue, and he will surely continue to break new ground.
+"Shiratanba" is a piece that embodies the creativity of Masahiko Ichino, and can be said to be a symbolic masterpiece that has expanded the boundaries of tea ceremony ceramics.

 Masahiko Ichino Pottery History

-1981 Graduated from the Department of Ceramics at Saga Art College.
+1981 Graduated from the Department of Ceramics at Saga College of Art and Design.
 Studied under Masayuki Imai (father, the first Shinsui)

 1998 NHK Ceramics Exploration Exhibition (Nihonbashi Takashimaya, Tokyo, etc.)